-Mubarak is a Sales Manager at Babbel for Business and has regular discussions with customers about the challenges their company is facing.
+As a Sales Manager, Mubarak Hazeez-Agbaje has regular discussions with customers about the business challenges their companies are facing.
 As a result, there’s no one better placed to identify common problem areas for companies looking for a digital language solution.
-From miscommunication in meetings to a lack of confidence interacting with colleagues, some of the reasons for language learning can be so subtle you might not even notice they exist.
+From miscommunication in meetings to a lack of confidence in interacting with colleagues, some of the reasons for language learning can be so subtle you might not even notice they exist.

-We asked Mubarak to explain how digital language learning can target and rectify these areas, as well as how management can ensure their newly implemented digital language tools are utilized in a way that’s beneficial.
+We asked Hazeez-Agbaje to explain how digital language learning can target and rectify these areas, as well as how management can ensure their newly implemented digital language tools are utilized in a way that’s beneficial.
+Let’s find out.

 Especially in the DACH region, companies employ a diverse range of employees that come from all around the world.
-But alongside their wealth of experience and perspectives, an international workforce brings with it some difficulties.
+But alongside their wealth of experience and perspectives, an international workforce can also bring some difficulties.

 Babbel’s digital learning app includes speech recognition software so employees can practice speaking on their own to gain confidence.
-Babbel for Business also offers companies the opportunity to provide group or 1:1 video lessons to their employees so that they can practice speaking and listening and get conversational.
+Babbel for Business also offers companies the opportunity to provide group (Babbel Live) or 1:1 video lessons (Babbel Intensive) to their employees so that they can practice speaking and listening and get conversational.

-For example, it might be the role of an employee to negotiate prices with external suppliers.
+For example, it might be an employee’s role to negotiate prices with external suppliers.
 Negotiation takes practice and technique, so confidence in speaking is absolutely crucial, as misunderstandings could be very expensive for your company.

 Babbel offers a unique teaching methodology with lessons designed to tackle the very same problem areas your employees may be struggling with.
 This includes conversation practice that prepares learners for real-life scenarios, anchored in language that’s specific to your industry.
 For example, our Business English course tackles the nuances needed to negotiate effectively, while our bite-size industry-specific lessons cover the vocabulary needed to apply it to your field of expertise.